mendix/docs/content/en/docs/refguide/runtime/mendix-client/_index.md

 ## 1 Introduction

-The Mendix Client runs on the end-user's device and handles the interface between the end-user and the app.
+The Mendix Client runs on the end-user's device and serves as the interface between the end-user and the app.
 Sometimes it can run completely independently of the Runtime Server and perform all processing locally.
-Mostly, it interacts with the Runtime Server to get or update shared data, or perform additional application logic.
+Most of the time, it interacts with the Runtime Server to get or update shared data, or perform additional application logic.

-This description of the Mendix Client is based on using the Runtime Server of an app running in the cloud.
-You can also run Mendix locally for testing, but this is conceptually the same.
+The above description of the Mendix Client is based on using the Runtime Server of an app running in the cloud.
+You can also run Mendix locally for testing, which conceptually works in a similar way.

 {{% alert color="info" %}}
 In Studio Pro versions 10.7.0 and above, there is an alternative version of the Mendix Client written in React.
 This is currently a [beta](/releasenotes/beta-features/).
 You can enable this React client in [App Settings](/refguide/app-settings/#react-client).